Locrawfish/GA-Project-1/README.md

 # GA-Project-1
 My game is called Globetrotter.
 The idea is that you're going on a trip to Europe, and you "visit" each country by answering a question about that country correctly.
-YOu also earn money to continue traveling to (eventually in v2.0) other regions around the world.
+You also "earn money" to continue traveling to (eventually in v2.0) other regions around the world.

 [Trello Board](https://trello.com/b/GBSGpCCf/ga-project-1)